 The best bit: it is super easy and a big batch can be made all at one time so you can simply grab some out of the fridge when it is needed.

-Why Cold Brew Coffee, Can't I Just Throw Some Cooled Coffee In The Fridge?
+Can't I Just Throw Some Cooled Coffee Over Ice?

 I had heard about cold-brewed coffee a fair few times before I was finally convinced to give it a go.